gnachman/iterm2-website/source/_includes/3.4/documentation-escape-codes.md

     ^[]1337;SetBackgroundImageFile=base64^G

 The value of *base64* is a base64-encoded filename to display as a background image.
-If it is an empty string then the background image iwll be removed.
+If it is an empty string then the background image will be removed.
 User confirmation is required as a security measure.

 #### Report Cell Size